 First, hope is not a strategy…it can never be a strategy unless you are determined to fail.
 But there has always been an approach that the organization has taken that shows fear as it relates to actually cutting ties with poor performers or toxic employees that is surprising to me.
 Most retail leaders are aware of the legal challenges of terminating an employee and the repercussions that possibly follow.
 And they are, indeed, a very real danger if a company does not perform due diligence and create bulletproof documentation of performance and policy issues.
 Many of us are savvy to the state and federal labor laws and EEOC parameters that we need to follow as we navigate the sticky situations we deal with daily.
 But fearing these things doesn’t make it okay to ignore the issues.
 The bad performance then becomes ours because we are allowing it to exist and endorsing it by being cowards.

 According to a McKinsey study, 59% of employees would be “delighted” if managers dealt with problem employees, but only 7% of those responding to employee surveys believed their companies were actually doing it.

-rant article is about the poor performing employee who delivers absolutely no overall benefit or contribution to an organization either as an individual or as part of a collective team.
-Someone that is so completely awful that they actually create obstacles to success on their team.
+This is about the poor performing employee who delivers absolutely no overall benefit or contribution to an organization either as an individual or as part of a collective team.
+Someone that is so completely awful [and here is the kicker – they may be highly-productive but have a terrible attitude] that they actually create obstacles to success on their team.
 Having a problem employee or leader on your team is bad.
 Not firing them is worse.
 There are high costs associated with maintaining [and encouraging by inaction] the relationship with the bad employee:

 - They can threaten the morale of the other employees in their area and in the company;